Mike11199/PyTorch-Image-Classification-Java-Flask-TypeScript/backend-java-spring-boot/README.md

 - run locally `java -jar target/demo-0.0.1-SNAPSHOT.jar`

 ## Run Java EC2
+- Note to self - Maven refuses to build on EC2 `t2.micro`.
+Had to temporarily stop instance and scale up to `t2.large` for it to build.
+So a CI/CD pipeline from Github might not work due to this.
 - Runs in background with &, redirects stdout to output.log and stderr.  `nohup java -jar target/demo-0.0.1-SNAPSHOT.jar > output.log 2>&1 &`
 - check if app is running `ps -ef | grep java`
 - build with `mvn clean install`